pauldenijs/nwea_nodejs/README.md

+# NWEA assignment in NodeJS
+After writing this assignment in Pyton, I thought it would be cool to try it in NodeJS, well that was even simpler.

 # install the node modules
 after you downloaded the zip file and unzipped it or you did the 'git clone', simply run:
 * $ _npm install_